 4. Comprehensive Exam Timeline

-Semester Two or Three in the PhD program: Choose a committee, begin to draft reading lists, and take the Qualifying Exam.
+Semester Two in the PhD program: Choose a committee, begin to draft reading lists, and take the Qualifying Exam.

-Semester Three or Four: Begin reading for exams; meet at least once with each committee member; finalize reading lists.
+Semester Three: Begin reading for exams; meet at least once with each committee member; finalize reading lists.

-Semester Four or Five: Continue reading for exams and begin drafting Preparatory Essay; meet with each committee member and during meeting discuss a rough draft of the Preparatory Essay (to be given to committee members at least one week prior to the meeting).
+Semester Four: Continue reading for exams and begin drafting Preparatory Essay; meet with each committee member and during meeting discuss a rough draft of the Preparatory Essay (to be given to committee members at least one week prior to the meeting).
 Students must give the draft of the Preparatory Essay to committee members the semester before they expect to turn in the final version and take the oral exam, and should then meet with committee members for oral feedback.

 Semester Five: Give final draft of Preparatory Essay to committee members; complete oral examination; turn in D-3 form upon passing the oral examination.

 After students complete their comprehensive exams, candidacy for the doctoral degree is maintained by enrolling in two credit hours in the fall and spring semesters and one credit in the summer semester up to and including the term in which the dissertation is defended.
 Failure to enroll continuously in 9090 Research hours (or alternatively, in the 8006 Professional Writing Workshop or Job Market Workshop) until the doctoral degree is awarded terminates candidacy.
 Guidelines for continuous enrollment can be found on the Graduate School website.